Ingalls Hospice Care

-Our Hospice team strives to improve the quality of a patient’s last days, weeks or months.
-Our goal is to help the patient live out each and every day to the best of their ability and keep them in the comfort of their own home, if at all possible.
+At Ingalls, our Hospice team strives to improve the quality of a person's last days, weeks or months.
+Our goal is to help our patients live out each and every day to the best of their ability and keep them in the comfort of their own home, if at all possible.

-Those eligible for Hospice Care include patients of any age who have an end-stage disease process.
-Medicare, Medicaid, most HMO’s and private insurance generally cover all hospice expenses.
+Those eligible for hospice care include patients of any age who have an end-stage disease process, generally with a life expectancy of six months or less.
+Medicare, Medicaid, most HMO's and private insurance generally cover all hospice expenses.
 No patient will ever be denied hospice care because of an inability to pay.
-Patients and their families have the option of canceling hospice care at anytime if a condition improves or if other choices are desired.
+Patients and their families have the option of canceling hospice care at any time if a condition improves, or if other choices are desired.

 Your Care Team

 Ingalls Hospice patients are cared for by a multidisciplinary team of skilled, compassionate professionals committed to providing the best possible care.

 - Hospice physician or medical director

 - Hospice aides

 Ingalls Inpatient Hospice Option

 For patients unable to be cared for at home, our inpatient Hospice Unit delivers compassionate care in comfortable, home-like surroundings for both patient and family.
 The unit is located at our main hospital campus and includes 12 rooms with private bathrooms.
 Other amenities include: